rack/rack/CONTRIBUTING.md

 rake test
 ```

-The test suite has no dependencies outside of the core Ruby installation and bacon.

-Some tests will be skipped if a dependency is not found.

-To run the test suite completely, you need:

-  * fcgi
-  * dalli
-  * thin

-To test Memcache sessions, you need memcached (will be run on port 11211) and dalli installed.

-#### Write Tests
+## Write Tests

-Try to write a test that reproduces the problem you're trying to fix or describes a feature that you want to build.
+Try to write a test that reproduces the problem you're trying to fix or
+describes a feature that you want to build.

-We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.
+We definitely appreciate pull requests that highlight or reproduce a problem,
+even without a fix.

-#### Write Code
+## Write Code

 Implement your feature or bug fix.